 Flint Tax Lawyer

 Getting behind on filing or paying taxes is not unusual.
 Countless Americans fail to pay their taxes each year, but if you think that will make the government not notice you, you’re wrong.
-The IRS and the state of Michigan are savvy tax debt collectors.
+The IRS and the state of Michigan are savvy tax liability collectors.
 They will find you eventually—it’s only a matter of time.

-If you’re like most people, you want to pay your taxes; you just feel overwhelmed with how much debt you have, and you can’t see a way out.
+If you’re like most people, you want to pay your taxes; you just feel overwhelmed with how much liability you have, and you can’t see a way out.
 The good news is that there is almost always a way to get your tax bill squared away.
-A Flint tax lawyer at our office can analyze your situation and come up with a solution for resolving your tax debt.
+A Flint tax lawyer at our office can analyze your situation and come up with a solution for resolving your tax liability.

 What Will Your Flint Tax Resolution Attorney Do?

-Your Flint tax debt attorney will look at your unique situation to match you with a program offered by the IRS or the state for paying off back taxes.
+Your Flint tax liability attorney will look at your unique situation to match you with a program offered by the IRS or the state for paying off back taxes.
 The main factors that your lawyer examines are as follows:

 - Income or lack of income

-- Total tax debt
+- Total tax liability

-- Other debt
+- Other liability

 - Personal situation, such as illness, disability, and family issues